acquykhud/acquykhud.github.io/collections/_posts/2021-09-01-Flare-on-8-challenge-10.md

 19: Shl
 20: Shr
 ```
 With the above table, it's easy to dump instructions in all `vm.Cpu` for reading.
-I will extract this infomation in memory using gdb script (the script is long so I will upload it in attachment file).
-The script must be run when RIP = 0x64a920 (first instruction of `wizardcult_vm___ptr_Program__Execute`)
+I extracted this infomation in memory using a gdb script (the script is long so I uploaded it in attachment file).
+When RIP = 0x64a920 (first instruction of `wizardcult_vm___ptr_Program__Execute`), the script might be run.
 ```
 -----------------Link-----------------
     Input.X0 - Cpus[0].X0 (0/0/2/0)